Talks

 Posters at conferences

-Mathematics and Big Data Showcase, Cambridge, UK, Apr 2016.
+Mathematics and Big Data showcase, University of Cambridge, Cambridge, UK, Apr 2016.

 Einstein’s Legacy: celebrating 100 years of general relativity, London, UK, Nov 2015.